 Naturally, the next question is how to prevent measurement-error bias in overcharge estimates, if indeed such bias can be prevented.
 The answer depends on the particular situation.

 One potential solution to the measurement-error problem is an econometric technique called ‘instrumenting’ or the ‘instrumental variables method’.
 Instead of simply estimating the relationship between price and measured cost (for example), this method estimates the relationship between price and a part of measured cost that is explained by some other ‘instrumental’ variable.
 This part of measured cost should generally be uncorrelated with the measurement error, thereby eliminating or mitigating the problem of measurement-error bias.
 When it works, the instrumental variables method is an elegant solution.14 However, caveats apply.
-First, the method requires an appropriate instrumental variable, which may not be available.15 Second, if the instrumental variable used is not quite appropriate, instrumenting may be ineffective – or may even make the problem worse.
+First, the method requires an appropriate instrumental variable, which may not be available.15 Second, if the instrumental variable used is not quite appropriate, instrumenting may be ineffective – or may even make the problem worse.16,17 Moreover, it may be difficult or impossible to verify whether instrumenting has been effective in addressing measurement-error bias.

 Another potential solution to the measurement-error problem is to aggregate the data over time or other dimensions.
 For example, data available at the weekly level might be aggregated to the monthly or quarterly level; data corresponding to individual transactions might be aggregated to the product-family level.
 Aggregation may produce more accurate cost estimates if cost is, in fact, determined at a broader level (eg, over longer periods or larger product groups), with measurement error arising from the apportionment of costs to shorter periods or more specific product types.
 Aggregation may also produce more accurate cost estimates if the measurement error is random noise, as noise tends to cancel out as multiple observations are averaged together.
 For example, in a variation of our stylised example in which the data set is extended to cover 16 years rather than four, aggregating from quarterly to annual data reduces the dummy-variable method’s overcharge estimate from a statistically significant 11.0 per cent to a statistically insignificant 3.9 per cent.18